gobackup/gobackup.github.io/source/configuration/index.html.md

         secret_access_key: ${AWS_SECRET_ACCESS_KEY}
 ```

-Now you can set ENV in you bash or in `.env` file.
+Now you can set ENV in your bash or in `.env` file.

 ```conf
 POSTGRESQL_USERNAME=postgres